tonyzhao-jt/LLM-PQ/README.md

 - LLM-PQ argues that the assumption of **infinite requests** in LLM serving is not necessarily valid.
 - LLM-PQ emphasize the importance of efficiently processing workload-similar **predetermined offline batch processing tasks**
 - But also maximizing the utilization of GPUs acquired at different points in time (**Heterogenous GPU Serving**).
+- Utilize the overall resources towards behaviours of quantization for the same workload in different phase (**Ada-Q**).
 - Specially, LLM-PQ is a **workload-centric** and **device-agnostic** serving framework, takes both workload information and device information for strategy derving.

 In this version, we don't have chatbot, but flexgen-like one-time running script.